Azure-Samples/function-app-arm-templates/function-app-deployment-slot/README.md

 ---
-description: This template provisions a function app on a Premium plan with production slot and an aditional deployment slot.
+description: This template provisions a function app on a Premium plan with production slot and an additional deployment slot.
 page_type: sample
 products:
 - azure